swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 #### Accessor macros

-Accessor macros allow a macro to add accessors to a property or subscript, for example by turning a stored property into a computed property.
+Accessor macros allow a macro to add accessors to a property, turning a stored property into a computed property.
 For example, consider a macro that can be applied to a stored property to instead access a dictionary keyed by the property name.
 Such a macro could be used like this:

 ```swift
 struct MyStruct {